Work Hours, Leave, and Moonlighting

 Parental Leave: Please reference the UW Health’s Parental Leave for Residents and Fellows Policy.
 Current policy and law allow for 6 weeks paid parental leave and up to 12 weeks total time off per the Family Medical Leave Act (FMLA) following the birth, adoption, fostering, or legal guardianship of a child.

-• The resident should begin conversations with program administration as far in advance as possible when planning leave.
+- The resident should begin conversations with program administration as far in advance as possible when planning leave.
 The program must receive notice of the resident’s intent to request the leave at least 30 days before the anticipated leave, understanding that some circumstances change or do not allow for this much time.
+Parental leave is exclusive of vacation and sick leave.

-• FMLA, Wisconsin FMLA, and any eligible personal medical or caregiver leave run concurrently with parental leave.
-A resident may choose to utilize their vacation time to increase their paid time after the initial 6 weeks.
+- FMLA, Wisconsin FMLA, and any eligible personal medical or caregiver leave run concurrently with parental leave.
+A resident may choose to utilize vacation time to increase their paid time after the initial 6 weeks.
 Residents then have the option to take unpaid time to achieve the full 12 weeks FMLA allows.

 Personal Medical and Caregiver Leave: Current UW Health policy provides 6 weeks paid personal medical leave or caregiver leave.
 State and federal law under the FMLA allows for up to 12 weeks total time off for personal medical conditions or to care for family members with serious health conditions.
 The resident should begin conversations with program administration as far in advance as possible when planning leave.
-The program must receive notice of the resident’s intent to request the leave at least 30 days before the anticipated leave, understanding that some circumstances change or do not allow for this much time.
+The program must receive notice of the resident’s intent to request the leave at least 60 days before the anticipated leave, understanding that some circumstances change or do not allow for this much time.
+Medical and caregiver leave is exclusive of vacation or sick leave.

-• FMLA, Wisconsin FMLA, and any eligible parental medical leave run concurrently with personal medical leave and caregiver leave.
+- FMLA, Wisconsin FMLA, and any eligible parental medical leave run concurrently with personal medical leave and caregiver leave.
 A resident may choose to utilize their vacation time to increase their paid time after the initial 6 weeks.
 Please see the GME’s Time off Policy for additional details regarding personal medical leave, caregiver leave, and paid time off options.

 Administrative Leave: Residents may be placed on paid administrative leave while under investigation for alleged misconduct or to determine fitness for duty.
-Residents may be placed on unpaid administrative if they become non-compliant with work requirements (vaccination requirements, medical licensure, etc.) Upon the resident’s return, program administration will determine whether the resident is on track to meet the competency and other requirements for graduation, or if training will need to be extended to achieve these.
+Residents may be placed on unpaid administrative if they become non-compliant with work requirements (vaccination requirements, medical licensure, etc.) Upon the resident’s return from leave, program administration will determine whether the resident is on track to meet the competency and other requirements for graduation, or if training will need to be extended to achieve these.

 Training Extension: Residents in training have complementary but separate roles.
 As employees of the hospital system residents are provided with vacation and paid leave time in accordance with institutional leave policies and are entitled to additional protections including work accommodations and time off under federal, state, and local labor laws, as described briefly above.
 As trainees, residents are subject to the policies of the Accreditation Council of Graduate Medical Education (ACGME) regarding the training period and of the American Board of Psychiatry and Neurology (ABPN) regarding their post-graduate eligibility for specialty and subspecialty board certification.

-ABPN policy on leave during training requires programs to offer 4 weeks of combined vacation and sick time each year as well as a one-time additional 6 week leave of absence for medical, parental, or caregiving needs.
-If the combination of vacation, sick time, and personal/family leave taken during training exceeds this amount, it may be necessary to extend the period of residency training in order to preserve the resident’s eligibility for board certification.
-Residents are strongly encouraged to use the paid and unpaid leave available for them to take care of themselves and their families.
-We will work with the resident to minimize the duration of extended training as much as possible.
+The current ABPN policy on leave during training requires programs to offer 4 weeks of combined vacation and sick time each year as well as a one-time additional 12 week leave of absence for medical, parental, or caregiving needs.
+If the combination of vacation, sick time, and personal/family leave taken during training exceeds this amount, it may be necessary to extend the period of residency training in order to complete academic requirements and preserve the resident’s eligibility for board certification.

 Moonlighting